Commitment Quality Value

 Currently, the Company does not undertake any Automated Processing or ADM activities but this position is kept under review.
 This section is nevertheless included for completeness pending a future time when the Company may start undertaking Automated Processing or ADM.

 Generally, ADM is prohibited when a decision has a legal or similar significant effect on an individual unless:

 (b) the Processing is authorised by law; or

 (c) the Processing is necessary for the performance of or entering into a contract.

-If certain types of Sensitive Data are being processed, then grounds (b) or (c) will not be allowed but such Sensitive Data can be Processed where it is necessary (unless less intrusive means can be used) for substantial public interest like fraud prevention.
+If certain types of Special Category Data are being processed, then grounds (b) or (c) will not be allowed but such Special Category Data can be Processed where it is necessary (unless less intrusive means can be used) for substantial public interest like fraud prevention.